 Wednesday August 22, 7 – 9pm, Panorama of the City of New York and Queens Museum Theater

 Final Presentations and Public Discussion #3:

 Please join us for the final presentations and public discussion in the Panorama of the City of New York and the theater at the Queens Museum on August 22.
 Panelists will respond to the IPA’s Fellows final proposals.
 We envision this discussion to involve the Fellows and the community organizations that have been part of the process.
-Included in this discussion will be past panelists from the Department of City Planning – Claudia Herasme, and Department of Parks – Janice Melnik.
+Included in this discussion will be past panelists Philippe Baumann (Baumann Architects), Claudia Herasme (

 For more information about the IPA residency, the 2018 fellows and their proposed projects, please click here.